 Traffic Operations and Monitoring

-Here at the Traffic Management Centre (TMC), we monitor Calgary’s traffic and road conditions, 24 hours a day, seven days a week.
+Here at the Mobility Operations Centre (MOC), we monitor Calgary’s traffic and road conditions, 24 hours a day, seven days a week.
 When a traffic issue is found, our staff respond.
 Some of the ways we do this includes changing signal timings, lane reversals and pushing out traffic information to the public.

 Alberta Transportation Partnership

-The TMC is now able to synchronize our traffic lights faster.
-With new second-by-second signal monitoring, the TMC can now adjust Calgary’s signals when needed.
+The MOC is now able to synchronize our traffic lights faster.
+With new second-by-second signal monitoring, the MOC can now adjust Calgary’s signals when needed.
 This means less waiting for lights to change to colour and improved traffic flow.